benmneb/suttacentral-redirect/README.md

 - Manual toggle button to easily switch between sites
 - Preserves full URL path, query parameters, and hash fragments
 - Works on Firefox, Chrome, Edge, Brave, and other Chromium-based browsers

+## Private & Secure

+- **No data collection**: This extension does not collect, store, or transmit any user data
+- **No analytics**: No tracking, no telemetry, or external connections at all
+- **No third-party services**: All code runs locally in your browser
+- **Minimal permissions**: Only requests access to SuttaCentral domains
+- **Open source**: All code is auditable

 ## Usage